Sky Blue (film)

-Wonderful Days (released in the US and UK as Sky Blue) is a South Korean adult animated science fiction film released in 2003 and was written and directed by Kim Moon-saeng.
+Wonderful Days (released in the US and UK as Sky Blue) is a South Korean adult animated science fiction film released in 2003, written and directed by Kim Moon-saeng.
 It features backdrops rendered using photo-realistic computer-generated imagery (CGI), comparable to those in the film Final Fantasy: The Spirits Within, along with the use of highly detailed models for some of the backdrops into which the cel animated characters were then animated.
 However, convincing CGI animation of humans (especially human movement) was not attempted.
 The backgrounds in the film were shot with traditional motion control techniques, then processed to look like computer graphics.
 The vehicles were all rendered, and the characters were cel animated.

 Synopsis

 Wonderful Days is set in 2142.
 Environmental pollution has led to a breakdown of human civilization.
 A technologically advanced city named Ecoban was built and it harvests energy from the DELOS System, which uses pollution in a carbonite catalyzed reaction to generate power.
 Carbonite extraction is carried out by people who live outside the city in the surrounding wasteland.
 Among them is an enigmatic young man known as Shua.
 He ends up in a love triangle with his childhood friend, a girl named Jay, and her superior, Ecoban security commander Cade as his rival.

 The film deals with environmental destruction, pollution and class struggle.